How to be a good Change Manager

 This is human nature.

-As companies introduce change management programs under the assumption that if they carry out enough of the proper improvement activities, actual performance improvements will inevitably materialize.
+As companies introduce change management programs under the assumption that if they carry out enough of the proper improvement activities, actual performance improvements will inevitably materialise.

 That is not the case.